elvis77-op/Verifiable_SSH/Verifier/README.md

 4. Define the pccs server address in sgx_default_qcnl.conf and modify other config (except "use_secure_cert" = "false" ) based on local environment

 5. Define proxy and no_proxy in Dockerfile to help build the docker image (optional)

+6. Be causious that when you modify the signing key paths, you may need to sy

 ## Usage
 - ```bash bash build_verifier.sh ``` to build docker image